 Images show a MRT station in Singapore (left) and a MTR station in Hong Kong (right).

-The above images were sourced from the free online "Wikipedia" encyclopædia and have been edited to show closer views of the platform markings.
-Clicking them will open larger versions (of the edited pictures) whilst clicking the links below will display the relevant pages at "Wikipedia" showing the photographs in their original format (links open in new windows).
+The above images have been edited to show closer views of the platform markings.
+Clicking them will open larger versions (of the edited pictures) whilst clicking the links will display the relevant pages at "Wikipedia" showing the photographs in their original format.

 Another possibility for very busy stations would be to locate platforms on both sides of the train, (or tram, bus etc., if they are equipped with passenger doors on both sides) perhaps with the platform on one side being designated for arriving passengers and the other platform for departing passengers.
 Slightly delaying opening the doors for passengers who wish to board the transport and the use of automated information systems within the train would help encourage those who are alighting to use the doors on the correct side.
 This is known as the Spanish solution (and sometimes as the Barcelona solution) after several stations on the Barcelona (Spain) metro system were built so that there were four platform faces between the two sets of tracks - ie: each track is served by an edge platform on the outside plus one side of a shared wide island platform which is located between the tracks.
 Elsewhere globally just a handful of stations are known to have been built in this way, with locations including São Paulo (Brazil), Paris (France), Boston, (USA) several cities in China, Japan, Germany and a few others.
 Most cities which use the Spanish Solution only do so at a couple of their stations.